 - Represents the agency at community resource fairs.

 - Follows up with families to ensure successful placement and housing permanency for six months.

 - Provides services in the community including home and school settings.

-- Bachelor’s degree in social work, psychology, or other social service related discipline.
+Bachelor’s degree in social work, psychology, or other mental health related discipline.

 The Whole Child is an equal employment opportunity employer and no candidate for employment will be rejected on account of race, color, religion, national origin, age, marital status, or sex.
 Candidates with physical impairments will be considered so long as it can be reasonably demonstrated that the duties and responsibilities can be effectively performed without hazard to the individual, fellow employees, or clientele.